How a case starts

 A "Prohibition Decision" based on Article 7 of Regulation 1/2003 formally finds an infringement against the concerned parties.
 The Commission may require the parties concerned to stop the infringement, impose remedies and/or impose a fine.

-Final public versions of Decisions are published in the Official Journal, along with a Decision summary the final report of the Hearing Officer and the opinion of the Advisory Committee.
+Final public versions of Decisions are published on DG COMP's website along with a summary of the Decision summary, the final report of the Hearing Officer, and the opinion of the Advisory Committee in the Official Journal.

 In accordance with Article 263 TFEU, the decisions adopted by the Commission are subject to legal review by the Court of Justice of the European Union, namely the General Court (formerly the Court of First Instance) and the Court of Justice.